3mdeb/news-and-ideas/post.md

     syscall
 ```

-However those calls are usually called using C wrapper calls
+However, those calls are usually called using C wrapper calls
 so the most likely place to find them are shared libraries.

 This brief explanation is probably not enough to code in
-assembly language, but will let you understand most of
+assembly language but will let you understand most of
-disassembly of user space programs.
+the disassembly of userspace programs.
 As modern programs make
 much use of shared libraries, those calls used most of the
 time.
 The good thing is that unless you deal with
 OS/firmware calls you don't need to care about multitasking,
 caching and stuff.
 You will probably face strange constructs
 like `call (%rip)`, which doesn't make functional sense, but
 turns out to help CPU execute code faster.
 Another good news
 is that userspace program is written as though it was only
-process running on the machine which simplify it alot.
+processed running on the machine which simplifies it a lot.

 Binary organization
 -------------------

 Machine code is usually packed in some sort of file type.
 In old times `COM` files used to contained raw machine code
-and only assumption was that the code would be placed at
+and the only assumption was that the code would be placed at
 0x100.
-However nowadays we use more sophisticated formats
+However, nowadays we use more sophisticated formats
 because modern CPUs offer access rights for memory regions
 so that we can disable write access for code and constants
 and execution for data regions.
 Another reason is that often
 we want to load shared libraries — the code that can be
 shared between processes.
-Of course it's possible to load
+Of course, it's possible to load
 them using dedicated system calls, but it's much more
 convenient to let executable loader do it for us.
 Except
 that we want to attach debugging symbols for convenient
-execution analisys.
-Morover modern executable formats
+execution analysis.
+Moreover modern executable formats
 contain information about target architecture, checksums
 and other information about the code.